NeRN -- Learning Neural Representations for Neural Networks: Experiments

 \subsection{Reconstructing non-smooth networks}

 Although our presented method for permutation smoothness offers a very small overhead, one might consider the possibility of reconstructing a model without promoting any kind of smoothness.
-To do so, we must examine our proposed positional embeddings once more.
-Recall the two versions we presented in Figure~\ref{fig:smoothEmbeddings}.
-We denote the blue plot as smooth embeddings and the red plot as non-smooth embeddings.
-In this case, the predictor not only does not utilize the smooth embeddings, but is poorly affected by them, since they worsen its ability to handle high frequencies.
-Table~\ref{table:nonsmoothcifar10} demonstrates how using the non-smooth embeddings allows for a better reconstruction in non-smooth networks.
-However, note that the results are inferior to those gained by smooth networks.
+Results are presented in table 5.
+Note that although NeRN is able to reconstruct non-smooth networks, the results are inferior to those of reconstructing smooth ones.
+While promoting smoothness improves results across all experiments, the accuracy gap is more significant for smaller predictors.
+In these cases, the predictor typically has lower capacity to capture non-smooth signals.